-- When operation mode changes, the compressor stops operation momentary. - Press SW1 again to cancel test run. - If outdoor temperature is high during "heating" test run, or low during "cooling" test run, the protection system in the system will be activated within several minutes.

-These units are equipped with connection error prevention circuits.
+When operation mode changes, the compressor stops operation momentary.

+- Press SW1 again to cancel test run. - If outdoor temperature is high during "heating" test run, or low during "cooling" test run, the protection system in the system will be activated within several minutes. - NOTE 1 These units are equipped with connection error prevention circuits.
 If the units do not operate, it is possible that the connection error prevention circuits have been operated.
 In such cases, check that the Indoor/outdoor unit connection wire (connected to terminals 1, 2 and 3) is connected correctly.
 If they are connected incorrectly, connect them correctly.
 Normal operation should then commence.

-NOTE 2 Do not short the remote control unit wires to each other.
+- NOTE 2 Do not short the remote control unit wires to each other.
 (The protection circuit will be activated and the units will not operate.)
-Once the cause of the short is eliminated, normal operation will then be possible.
-NOTE 3 When running the units in heating mode during test operation, be sure to run the units in cooling mode first before selecting this mode.
-If heating mode is selected first, it may cause problems with operation of the compressor.
-NOTE 4 Test operation should be carried out for a minimum of 5 minutes.
-(Test operation will be cancelled automatically after 30 minutes.)
-NOTE 5 Test operation mode should always be cancelled once test operation itself has been completed.
-NOTE 6 If the self-diagnosis function reports a problem but more than one problem has developed at the indoor and/or outdoor units, the problem display on the remote control unit may not match the LED display on the outdoor unit printed circuit board.
+Once the cause of the short is eliminated, normal operation will then be possible. - NOTE 3 When running the units in heating mode during test operation, be sure to run the units in cooling mode first before selecting this mode.
+If heating mode is selected first, it may cause problems with operation of the compressor. - NOTE 4 Be sure to select cooling mode first, and run the unit in this mode for 5 minutes or more.

+If the cooling operation is not executed first for five minutes or more, the heating operation can not be executed.
+(Test operation will be cancelled automatically after 30 minutes.) - NOTE 5 Test operation mode should always be cancelled once test operation itself has been completed. - NOTE 6 If the self-diagnosis function reports a problem but more than one problem has developed at the indoor and/or outdoor units, the problem display on the remote control unit may not match the LED display on the outdoor unit printed circuit board.
 In such cases, check both locations and remove the causes of the problems.